WikiDBGraph: A Data Management Benchmark Suite for Collaborative Learning over Database Silos: Acknowledgement

-An instance-overlap collaborative learning scenario is demonstrated by comparing two gene-centric databases: database 00381 (\texttt{TrypanosomaCruziOrthologs1}, TID: Q62194121) and database 48804 ({Ortholog\_Lpg1l\_Genomic\_Data}, TID: Q62256692).
-These databases exhibit a notable embedding similarity (EmbedSim) of 0.95.
-Our analysis revealed that two specific tables - {GeneOrthologsAnnotations} from database 00381 (referred to as the gene table) and {Ortholog\_Lpg1l\_Protein\_Annotations} from database 48804 (the protein table) - share a significant number of overlapped instances based on the \texttt{GeneId} column.
-The protein table, containing properties of various proteins, is considered the primary table for this analysis.
-The gene table, providing detailed profiles for each specific gene, serves as the secondary, enriching table.
-For our classification task, we selected the {lpg\_Uni\_Prot\_Protein\_Id} column from the protein table as the target label, which represents 49 distinct categories of proteins.
-The underlying hypothesis is that integrating detailed gene information from the secondary (gene) table can intuitively improve the precision of predicting these protein categories.
+We demonstrate an instance overlap scenario with two databases of gene: {00381} (\textit{TrypanosomaCruziOrthologs1}, TID: Q62194121) and {48804} (\textit{Ortholog\_Lpg1l\_Genomic\_Data}, TID: Q62256692), which exhibit a high embedding similarity (EmbedSim) of 0.95.
+Our analysis reveals that two tables, \textit{GeneOrthologsAnnotations} from DB {00381} (the gene table) and \textit{Ortholog\_Lpg1l\_Protein\_Annotations} from DB {48804} (the protein table), share a significant number of instances based on their common \textit{GeneId} column.
+We designate the protein table as the primary table for our task and the gene table as a secondary, feature-enriching table.
+We conduct a classification task that predicts the \textit{lpg\_Uni\_Prot\_Protein\_Id} column from the protein table, which has 49 distinct categories.

-To empirically validate the benefits of leveraging combined features in this instance-overlap scenario, models were trained under two conditions: (1) solely on data from database 48804 (protein table features), and (2) on a left-joined dataset (Combined) comprising features from both the protein table (DB 48804) and the gene table (DB 00381), linked by their common \texttt{GeneId}.
-Both datasets were split into training and testing sets using the same indices to ensure comparable evaluation.

-The results, summarized in Table \ref{tab:vfl_uniprot_prediction_results}, \textbf{clearly demonstrate the advantages of utilizing the combined feature set}.
-While accuracy and recall remained the same, the combined model achieved improved precision and a higher F1-score.
-These findings underscore the practical benefits of feature enrichment through instance overlap, leading to more robust and generalizable models by incorporating complementary information from related datasets.

-Instance-overlapped collaborative learning, where different datasets contain distinct features for the same set of entities (instances), also opens up powerful avenues for advanced machine learning.
-This scenario aligns well with \textbf{vertical federated learning}~\cite{yang2019federated}, where models are trained by jointly leveraging complementary feature sets from multiple clients without raw data exchange.
-Furthermore, this configuration corresponds to a specific case of \textbf{split learning}~\cite{vepakomma2018split}, in which distinct feature sets are processed by different segments of a neural network architecture.
-Such instance-overlapped data also provides a suitable foundation for \textbf{ensemble learning}~\cite{dong2020survey}, which investigates how models, potentially trained on these varied feature subsets, can be effectively combined to improve overall predictive performance or robustness.